schitresh/computer_science/operating_system/13_storage_management.md

 - Ordinary files: Files containing data, text, program instructions
 - Special files: Represents a physical device used for I/O like printer, tape drive
   - Character special file: Data is transferred one character at a time (raw device access)
-  - Block special file: Date is transferred in large fixed-size blocks (block device access)
+  - Block special file: Data is transferred in large fixed-size blocks (block device access)
 - Directories: Store both special & ordinary files
 - Pipes: UNIX allows linking commands using a pipe
   - The pipe acts as a temporary file which holds data from one command until read by another